chanyoonzhu/leetcode-python/index.md

         - eg. 1052
     - substring that has given numbers of certain characters:
         - algorithm: move right pointer to right until satisfies condition, then move left pointer to right to tighten window until condition not satisfied
-        - eg. 3-Longest Substring Without Repeating Characters | 159-Longest Substring with At Most Two Distinct Characters; 76,1234; similar:904;1004-Max Consecutive Ones III;1358-Number of Substrings Containing All Three Characters;
+        - eg. 3-Longest Substring Without Repeating Characters | 159-Longest Substring with At Most Two Distinct Characters | 340.
+Longest Substring with At Most K Distinct Characters; 76,1234; similar:904;1004-Max Consecutive Ones III;1358-Number of Substrings Containing All Three Characters;
     - subarray sum with a target: sliding window with prefix-sum / two pointers
         - eg: 209,930,1658
 - tips: